-The weekend night market runs all along Hang Dao Street in the Old Quarter of Hanoi and ends near the entrance of the Dong Xuan Market building.
+The Dong Xuan night market runs all along Hang Dao Street in the Old Quarter of Hanoi and ends near the entrance of the Dong Xuan Market building.
 Near the front of the building, there was a stage with performances of local music.
 Both tourists and locals were gathered around the stage trying to get a good view.
 Performances vary, I even heard some opera music.

 To the left of the stage are many outdoor restaurants, but I don’t recommend eating here if you want the “traditional” experience.
 You will get a better deal at the stands peppered across the market buying food on sticks.
 I just do not like meat enough to eat it straight off a stick, I like to hide it in between vegetables.

 I had decent food in a hotpot prepared at my table, but now know that I paid more than 3 times what I should have.
 At least I was able to ask them not to put in the noodles that were waiting to be added!
 So I just had a nice keto dinner of chicken and fresh vegetables!

 The market itself is great for shopping if you need anything!
 You can pick up anything from souvenirs and handmade crafts to brand name bags and clothing.
 Just beware that the quality is probably not what you would expect from the actual brand name.
 I feel pretty good about paying around $8 for a pair of Converse.
 They may not last me 5 years like the ones I was wearing at the market, but they definitely look a lot better!
 I have to admit I didn’t bargain for the shoes.
 But everyone says you can bargain for just about anything at the market.
 I just paid what was on the sign because I was tired and felt like it was a fair price.

 Even if you don’t want to buy anything, it is worth going to take a look around.
 Saturday night was definitely more lively and energetic in my opinion.
 I ended up back there on Sunday just because of my lack of direction and wandered around for a while.